Shively, Kentucky

 Shively is a home rule-class city in Jefferson County, Kentucky, United States, and a suburb of Louisville within the Louisville Metro government.
-As of the 2010 census, the city's population was 15,264, reflecting an increase of 107 (+0.7%) from 15,157 in 2000.
+As of the 2020 census, Shively had a population of 15,636.

 History

 18th century

 After Louisville was founded at the Falls of the Ohio in 1778, farms spread out into the nearby countryside.
 Early landowners included Col. William Pope, Maj.
 Abner Field, and the Shivelys, Christian William and Jacob.
 Christian opened a mill and tavern on his 1000 acre tract near Mill Creek and the road connecting Louisville to the Salt River.
 (The road would later be incorporated as the Louisville and Nashville Turnpike.)
 The buildings became the focus of a settlement known as the "Shively precinct".

 19th century

 In 1816, Christian donated the land for a church that is today known as Parkview Methodist.

 A stagecoach stop was opened in 1831.
 The Elizabethtown and Paducah Railroad arrived in the 1870s.

 Shortly before the Civil War, the area became popular among German immigrants, mostly from Bavaria.
 In 1897, they erected St. Helen's Catholic Church.
-The community was commonly known as "St. Helen's" for the next few years, but the post office (est. 1902) could not adopt it because there was another community with the name in Lee County.
+The community was commonly known as "St. Helen's" for the next few years, but the post office (established 1902) could not adopt it because there was another community with the name in Lee County.